 BIOLOGICAL: “It is important to appreciate that there are critical biological underpinnings to all social actions.” – Eric Kandel

-However, let’s flip this idea on its head for a minute (humour me, please) As much as I agree that statistical evidence can show that our mental process can be derived from operations of the brain (Yes, Kandel, I know) But…evidence also shows that such treatments, like antidepressants, don’t support the correction of a pre-existing ‘chemical imbalance’ (according to Pat Bracken).
+However, let’s flip this idea on its head for a minute (humour me, please) As much as I agree with the statistical evidence showing that our mental processes are derived from operations of the brain (Yes, Kandel, I know) there is also evidence that shows such treatments – like antidepressants – don’t support the correction of a pre-existing ‘chemical imbalance’ (according to Pat Bracken).
 In fact, further research suggests that it is not primarily biological, but something far more…experiential.

 My thoughts…?: INTERESTING, BUT NOT WHOLLY REPRESENTATIVE – NOT EVERYONE SUFFERS FROM AN IMBALANCE IN BRAIN CHEMISTRY, AND THIS IDEA ALSO REMOVES FREE WILL IN THE INDIVIDUAL’S ABILITY TO CHANGE THINGS IN THE FUTURE.

 LIFE EVENTS: “The simple truths are that human misery is largely inflicted by other people and that the solutions are best based on human – rather than chemical or electrical – interventions.” – John Read